chdoh5/premium-calculator-frontend/README.md

 - <a href="https://materializecss.com/"> Materialize CSS </a>
 - <a href="https://rubyonrails.org/"> Ruby on Rails</a> API <a href="https://github.com/chdoh5/premium-calculator-backend"> backend </a>
 - <a href="https://nivo.rocks/">Nivo</a>

+---

+## Current Features

+**Dynamic Input Form**

+* Estimate potential return premium received based on personalized inputs
+* Enter weight in pounds or kilograms
+* Specify % sold to partner vendors
+* Select unlimited number and type of commodities sold
+* Dynamic weight input form that populates based on current commodities selection

+**Results Page**

+* Dynamic results table that breaks down estimated premium by commodity sold as well as total
+* Customized Nivo Stacked Bar Chart featuring each commodity and breakdown of premium distribution
+* Interactive tooltip
+* Pie chart illustrating  % of premium breakdown between Admin, License, and Worker Bonus
+* Ability to save Results Page to PDF